Cyberfeminism: Xenofeminism

 Xenofeminism, or the movement that incorporates technology into the abolition of gender, is a concept that is intersectional to cyberfeminism.
 It is an offshoot of cyberfeminism established by the feminist collective Laboria Cuboniks.
 In its manifesto, Xenofeminism: A Politics for Alienation, the collective argues against nature as desirable and immutable in favor of a future where gender is dislodged from power and in which feminism destabilizes and uses the master's tools for its own rebuilding of life.
 The movement has three main characteristics: it is techno-materialist, anti-naturalist, and advocates for gender abolition.
 This means that the movement contradicts naturalist ideals that state that there are only two genders and aims toward the abolition of the "binary gender system".
 Xenofeminism differs from cyberfeminism because while it has similar ideals, it is inclusive to the queer and transgender communities.
 The manifesto states:

 Xenofeminism is gender-abolitionist.
 'Gender abolitionism' is shorthand for the ambition to construct a society where traits currently assembled under the rubric of gender, no longer furnish a grid for the asymmetric operation of power.
 'Race abolitionism' expands into a similar formula – that the struggle must continue until currently racialized characteristics are no more a basis of discrimination than the color of one's eyes.
 Ultimately, every emancipatory abolitionism must incline towards the horizon of class abolitionism, since it is in capitalism where we encounter oppression in its transparent, denaturalized form: you're not exploited or oppressed because you are a wage labourer or poor; you are a labourer or poor because you are exploited.

 Critiques

-Many young amateur critiques of cyberfeminism have focused on its lack of intersectional focus, its utopian vision of cyberspace, but instead of encouraging cyberstalking and cyber-abuse, which often seems to portray a gamergate style whiteness and elite community building this is very far from the actual movement.

 One of the major critiques of cyberfeminism, especially as it was in its heyday in the 1990s, was that it required economic privilege to get online: "By all means let [poor women] have access to the Internet, just as all of us have it—like chocolate cake or AIDS," writes activist Annapurna Mamidipudi.
 "Just let it not be pushed down their throats as 'empowering.'
 Otherwise this too will go the way of all imposed technology and achieve the exact opposite of what it purports to do."
 Such economic privilege often exists in colonialist states, and is built upon technologies that profit from the colonization of native land.
 In such cases, "we must take a particular stance grounded in de/anticolonial relations when examining technology against the backdrop of discrete though globally linked colonialisms."